apache/servicecomb-toolkit/README.md

 * Service contract/code generation document

-  Enter a service contract that conforms to the OpenAPI specification, one-click generation of a document in html/word/pdf format.
+  Enter a service contract that conforms to the OpenAPI specification, one-click generation of a document in html format.

 * Todo List

   * Support contract one-click production microservice engineering based on popular microservice framework such as SpringCloud.

+  * Support one-click generation of micro-service engineering from legacy application code

   * Support gradle-based contract development plugin.